MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/external-email-forwarding.md

 ## The blocked email forwarding message

-When a message is detected as automatically forwarded, and the Outbound spam filter policy (Threat management > Policy > Anti-spam) *blocks* that activity, the message is returned to the sender in an NDR that contains the following information:
+When a message is detected as automatically forwarded, and the [outbound spam filter](configure-the-outbound-spam-policy.md) policy *blocks* that activity, the message is returned to the sender in an NDR that contains the following information:

 `5.7.520 Access denied, Your organization does not allow external forwarding.
 Please contact your administrator for further assistance.
 AS(7555)`